Medical School Letter of Intent vs. Letter of Interest in 2026

 What tone should you use?

-Since both the letter of intent and letter of interest is formal, keep your tone level and professional, with confidence and honor.
+Since both the letter of intent and letter of interest are formal, keep your tone level and professional, with confidence and honor.
 The aim is to present yourself in a respectful, yet authentic manner.
+Avoid sounding overly casual, but also avoid stiff, impersonal language.
+Write as if you are addressing someone you respect and want to have a real conversation with.

 Can I send both a letter of interest and a letter of intent?